 TDT's MF1 Multi-Field Magnetic Speaker is suitable for testing the hearing range of mice, rats, and guinea pigs.
-It can be configured for either free- or closed- field use (see "Appendix B: Configuring the MF1 for Closed Field Operation" on page 35).
+It can be configured for either free- or closed- field use.
+See Configuring the MF1 for Closed Field Operation.
 It has a built-in 8-32 threaded hole for use with standard laboratory mounting hardware.
 Aluminum mount/base fittings are included for easier positioning.